Aller Brook

 The Aller Brook is a stream that flows for 8 km through Devon, England.
 It is a primary tributary of the River Teign, which it joins near Newton Abbot.

+Etymology

+The name of the brook is first attested in around 1540, as Aller water; the name Aller brook is first attested in 1577.
+The name comes from the name of a village, given in the Domesday Book of 1086 as Alre (which in turn comes from the Old English word alor, "alder").

 Course

 The brook rises to the south of Daccombe, near Coffinswell, and initially flows due west, until it reaches the village of Kingskerswell, where it turns north to flow through the Aller vale.
 It is joined by a stream on the left which drains Abbotskerswell and Compton.
 The brook continues north, passing to the west of Milber, before it reaches Newton Abbot.
 Originally the brook took a meandering course through this marshy area, but in the 1980s it was forced to run alongside the A380 road in a straight channel.
 The area is now a local nature reserve, situated between the town and the Buckland estate.
 At the end of the reserve the brook enters the Teign Estuary at the Templer Way footbridge.